donaldlab/OSPREY3/python/doc/tutorial.rst

 	import osprey

-This line imports the ``osprey`` module into the Pyton script.
+This line imports the ``osprey`` module into the Python script.
 It's pretty standard for python scripts.

 .. code-block:: python
 	:lineno-start: 3